oblac/jodd-site/content/db/3+dbsession.md

     session.close();				// only session is explicitly closed :)
 ~~~~~

 In above example only `DbSession` is explicitly closed.
-As said,
-`DbSession` keeps track of all created `DbQuery`-ies.
-On session closing,
-all open queries will be implicitly closed; therefore all created and
-still open ResultSet\'s will be closed.
-Even this is nice feature, some
-may like more to explicitly close each resource - with *Db* this is just
-matter of couple of lines anyway.
+As said, `DbSession` keeps track of all created `DbQuery`-ies.
+On session closing, all open queries will be implicitly closed; therefore all created and still open ResultSet's will be closed.
+Even this is nice feature, some may like more to explicitly close each resource - with *Db* this is just matter of couple of lines anyway.

 ## DbThreadSession

-`DbSession` is open for extension for custom usage.
-One such extension
-already exists: `DbThreadSession`.
-Upon creation, it assigns created
-session to the current thread.
-From there, it is possible to retrieve
-the current session in any other part or layer of the application,
-without the need to carry it on through method arguments or any other
-way.
-This might be useful when one session (i.e. connection) is used per
-single thread, through application layers.
+`DbSession` is open for extension.
+One such extension already exists: `DbThreadSession`.
+Upon creation, it assigns created session to the current thread.
+From there, it is possible to retrieve the current session in any other part or layer of the application, without the need to carry it on through method arguments or any other way.
+This might be useful when one session (i.e. connection) is used per single thread, through application layers.

 ~~~~~ java
     // create session and assign it to the thread